emqxarchive/emqx-docs-en/source/install.rst

 Installation
 ============

-The *EMQ* broker is cross-platform, which could be deployed on Linux, FreeBSD, Mac, Windows and even Raspberry Pi.
+The *EMQ X* broker is cross-platform, which could be deployed on Linux, FreeBSD, Mac, Windows and even Raspberry Pi.

 ..
 NOTE::